Well, imagine you’re browsing the web, and you got some excellent music going in the background along with a couple of other apps.

 Remember how we talked about how 100% CPU utilization is a clear give-away that you need to upgrade your CPU?

-Be sure to look at the utilization of your individual Cores as well!
+Make sure you pay careful attention to the utilization of your individual Cores, as shown there.

-If you are using Software that uses just one core because it is badly optimized for multi-threading, chances are you will only see ~12,5% CPU Utilization, but the CPU is still the culprit of your slow PC.
+If you’re using software that uses just one core because it is poorly optimized for multi-threading, chances are you will only see ~12,5% CPU Utilization, but the CPU is still the culprit of your slow PC.

-The reason is simple: If you have 8 Cores, and one of those is working at 100% and the rest are idle at 0%, well, the consolidated percentage then is 12,5%.
+The reason is simple: If you have 8 Cores, and one of those is working at 100%, while the rest are idle at 0%, well, the consolidated percentage then is 12,5%.

-So be sure sure to also check the utilization of your individual cores, not just your entire CPU.
+So be sure also to check the utilization of your individual cores, not just your entire CPU.